solo-system/solo-system.github.io/hardware_options.md

 ## Miscellaneous Accessories

-### Card extender - a flexible cable to keep the SD card further away from the raspberry pi.
+### Card extender - a flexible cable to keep the SD card further away from the Raspberry Pi.

 The photo (click to enlarge) shows an "extension cable" for your micro SD card.
 This means all the fiddling with the memory card is now much